Continued euro strength could hurt growth, slow inflation -Commission | Business

 Continued euro strength could hurt growth, slow inflation -Commission

-"A further substantial strengthening of the euro would carry significant downside risks to euro area growth and inflation in a context of a fragile recovery.
-Depending on the causes of the appreciation, a long-lasting 5% appreciation of the euro NEER could be associated with a reduction of GDP growth of -1.1% to -0.9% after one year and a reduction of inflation of -0.8 to -0.5%," the paper said.
+"A further substantial strengthening of the euro would carry significant downside risks to euro area growth and inflation in a context of a fragile recovery," the paper said.
+Depending on the causes, a long-lasting 5% NEER euro appreciation could reduce GDP growth by between 0.9 and 1.1 percentage points after one year, and lower inflation by 0.5 to 0.8 percentage points, it said.

+Euro zone officials involved in the preparation of the ministerial talks said, however, that the appreciation of the single currency mainly reflected market confidence in the area's response to the COVID-19 pandemic and was unlikely to cause concern during the discussions.
+"While there has been an appreciation, this is mainly seen as the flipside of Europe becoming more attractive and stronger," one senior official said.

+"I don't expect ministers to raise concerns," another senior EU official said.
+The Commission paper said how the world would cope with the pandemic would be key for exchange rate moves in coming months.

 - READ MORE ON: